puppetlabs/puppet-docs/source/puppetdb/1/spec_curl.markdown

 You can use [`curl`][curl] to directly interact with PuppetDB's REST API.
 This is useful for testing, prototyping, and quickly fetching arbitrary data.

-The below instructions below are simplified.
-See [the curl manpage][curl] for full usage details.
+The instructions below are simplified.
+For full usage details, see [the curl manpage][curl] .
 For additional examples, please see the docs for the individual REST endpoints:

 * [Facts][]
 * [Nodes][]